Tomasz Grzegorczyk

 Tomasz Grzegorczyk (born 13 March 1981) is a Polish professional football manager and former player who played as a midfielder.
-He is currently the assistant manager of Ekstraklasa club Pogoń Szczecin.
+He is currently in charge of I liga club Arka Gdynia.

 Playing career

 Grzegorczyk started his senior career with Błękitni Stargard Szczeciński.
 In 2002, he moved to Germany, where he spent the rest of his playing career, except for one year spent with Northern Irish side Larne.
 In Germany, he played for several fifth- and sixth-tier sides, such as SG Sonnenhof Großaspach, Lüneburger SK, Grevesmühlener FC and Torgelower SV Greif, before retiring in 2011.

 Managerial career

 German lower leagues

 Grzegorczyk began his coaching career in 2010, working with the under-19 team of Torgelower SV Greif.
 A year later, upon retirement, he was appointed head coach of their senior team.
 In 2018, he took charge of TSG Neustrelitz.

 Błękitni Stargard

 On 1 August 2020, Grzegorczyk returned to Poland to join Błękitni Stargard's coaching staff as an assistant.
 Two days later, after Adam Topolski was forced to step away due to health issues, Grzegorczyk replaced him as head coach.
 On 8 March 2021, Grzegorczyk left the club by mutual consent.